 WHERE: St. Lucia

-Jade Mountain’s sister property Anse Chastanet is set on a 600-acre lush tropical estate with two too-blue-to-be-true beaches and 49 rooms with views that screensavers are made of.
+Jade Mountain’s sister property Anse Chastanet Resort is set on a 600-acre lush tropical estate with two too-blue-to-be-true beaches and 49 rooms with views that screensavers are made of.
 A firm foodie favorite, resistance will be futile when presented with Anse Chastanet’s menus (the all-inclusive plan includes all meals and most beverages served by the glass).
 The cuisine here rages from authentic creole to grilled masterpieces and vegan dishes at the meat-free Emeralds restaurant.
 Chocolate lovers are particularly spoiled for choice here: there are chocolate cocktails, dishes, truffle-making classes, and even chocolate-infused body treatments at the resort’s Kai Belté spa.

 WHERE: British Virgin Islands